 - 8.7% of all car crash fatalities were due to distracted driving in 2019.

 - 25% of distracted drivers in fatal crashes are between the ages of 20 and 29.
 (CDC)

-- 48 states and the District of Columbia have hand-held cell phone bans in place to combat the occurrence of distracted driving.
-37 states and the District of Columbia further restrict young drivers with the use of cell phones.
+- 48 states and the District of Columbia have cell phone bans to combat distracted driving.

 Distracted driving deaths per year